tale-toul/ocp-aws/README.md

 The load balancers are of type **aws_elb**.- This _classic_ load balancer allows the use of security groups, does not need an x509 certificate to terminate the SSL/TLS connections; allows the definition of a TCP port to listen to and to forward the requests to the EC2 instances downstream.
 The subnets where the load balancer will be placed, listening for requests is also defined, along the instances that will receive the requests.
 Cross zone load balanzing will be enable because the VMs being access are in differente availability zones.
 The load balancer will be internal or not depending on who will be using it.
 Finally a health check against the EC2 instances is defined to verify if they can accept requests.

-#### DNS Route 53
+### DNS Route 53

 Two DNS zones are created to resolve the names of components in the cluster: one external to be accessible from the Internet, and one internal to be only accessible from inside the cluster.
-Both zones are created under **rhce.support** by default, but another domain can be selecte assigning a value to the variable **dns_domain_ID**, this variable expects a zone ID not a name.
+Both zones are created under **rhce.support** by default, but another domain can be selected assigning a value to the variable **dns_domain_ID**, this variable expects a zone ID.

 A few records have been created so far.